 - NEEDS v6 - Latest National Electric Energy Data System

-- EPA's Power Sector Modeling Platform v6 using IPM - Documentation and outputs from a suite of runs.
+- EPA's Power Sector Modeling Platform v6 using IPM - Documentation and outputs.

 - Results Viewer - A spreadsheet tool to compare different IPM runs in conjunction with historical data

 - Retrofit Cost Analyzer - A spreadsheet tool to estimate the cost of building and operating pollution controls.

 - Energy Resources for State, Local, and Tribal Governments - Includes tools that estimate emission, health, and economic benefits of clean energy policies and programs (such as AVERT and COBRA).

 - Clean Air Markets Data Resources - Includes historical power sector data from AMPD and eGRID